In the last article you learned how to authenticate an ASP.NET Core web application to Azure Active Directory using the preview version of the

 Let's get to it.

 Are you interested in more in-depth information on Active Directory & Identity?
-I have some Pluralsight courses that dive down deep!
-Get your free trial below!
+I have some several Pluralsight courses that dive down deep!
+AND YOU CAN GET A PLURALSIGHT SUBSCRIPTION FOR 33% OFF FOR A LIMITED TIME!!

 And of course keep reading this article! 😀